piscodev/r4httpclient/README.md

-# Arduino R4 WiFi Http Client Wrapper
+# Arduino R4 WiFi HttpClient Wrapper

-An Arduino UNO R4 WiFi http client wrapper with functionality of only GET & POST tailored for our thesis at MSU-IIT.
+An Arduino UNO R4 WiFi HttpClient wrapper with functionality of only GET & POST tailored for our thesis at MSU-IIT.

 ## License